SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Commutative DEX Semantics

 To meet the first requirement, traders include all parameters to their transactions within the transaction itself.
 The second requirement necessitates precise management of transaction side effects.
 At most one transaction per block may alter an account's metadata (such as the account's public key or existence), and metadata changes take effect only at the end of block execution.
 Similarly, an offer cannot be created and cancelled in the same block.
 As payments and trading are the common case, we do not consider these restrictions a serious limitation.

 \SPEEDEX{} must also ensure that no account is overdrafted.
-That is to say, after processing all transactions in a block, the ``unlocked'' balance of every account must be nonnegative (where an open offer locks the offered amount of an asset for the duration of its lifetime).
-Because transactions are not ordered with respect to each other, \SPEEDEX{} cannot, e.g., resolve a conflicting pair of transactions by failing the ``second'' transaction.
-Instead, in our implementation, a block proposer must ensure that it does not propose a block in which an account is overdrafted; every node rejects proposals that violate this property.
-This design requires passing information from the \SPEEDEX{} database (Fig \ref{fig:diagram}, 6) to the proposal module (Fig \ref{fig:diagram}, 2).
+That is to say, after processing all transactions in a block, the unlocked balance of every account must be nonnegative (where an open offer locks the offered amount of an asset for the duration of its lifetime).
+Unlike most distributed ledgers, \SPEEDEX{} cannot simply deem the second of two conflicting transactions to fail---after all, transactions have no ordering.
+Instead, our implementation requires a block proposer to ensure that a block cannot cause overdrafts; every node rejects blocks that violate this property.
+To generate valid blocks, proposers use a conservative process outlined in \S \ref{sec:nd_assembly}.
+The design requires passing information from the \SPEEDEX{} database (Fig \ref{fig:diagram}, 6) to the proposal module (Fig \ref{fig:diagram}, 2).

 The core remaining technical challenge is the batch price computation (Fig \ref{fig:diagram}, 5).